 Kanna couldn’t tell if it was sarcasm or what; she still hadn’t mastered the various tones and euphemisms that the Middlelanders used to color their words with a million meanings.
 At any rate, even without glancing again at Goda’s face, she could feel the giant’s reaction to the woman, and it was hardly anything friendly.

 That tall, smiling engineer, as Lila had called her, was snapping on a pair of leather gloves, but even then her eyes did not fall away from Goda’s face.
 “How’s the grind, Brahm?
 Any close calls yet?
-Have any of the road blocks this week slowed you down, made your empty little heart just the least bit nervous of the time?”
-She had a look of pleasure, of laughing with no sound, and for a brief moment it triggered an unbidden memory, because Kanna knew what that emotion was.
+Have any of the road blocks this week slowed you down?”
+She had a look of mocking, of laughing with no sound, and for a brief moment it triggered an unbidden memory, because Kanna knew what that emotion was:

 She had felt it herself days before, rolling up the hillside on the way to Karo when Goda had decided to push the truck.
-The instant Kanna had jerked the truck in the wrong direction, the instant she had turned around and had seen Goda’s reaction to near death, Kanna had felt a burst of twisted pleasure in her bones.
+The instant Kanna had jerked the truck in the wrong direction—the instant she had turned around and seen Goda’s reaction to near death—Kanna had felt a burst of twisted pleasure in her bones.
 She was ashamed of it now, but she couldn’t deny what it had been.

 The engineer pulled a bright red rag from a pocket deep in her robes and she let it billow onto the cuff like a tiny blanket, and next to it she lay a corked bottle filled with some clear liquid.
 Once she had lovingly arranged her tools, she gestured with an open palm to one of the torture chairs at the center of the room.

 “All right, Brahm,” she said.
 “You know what to do.
 Have a seat so we can tie you down.
 Make it easy on yourself this time and give in before we have to force you.
-If you fight, it pleases me entirely too much and I won’t be able to concentrate on work for the rest of the day.
-I’ll be replaying the scene again and again in my mind.”
+When you fight me, it pleases me entirely too much.”

 “Engineer!”
 Lila shouted.
-Her tone was one of complete outrage, but the Engineer ignored her and no one else in the room seemed awakened to the absurdity of what the woman had said.
+Her tone was one of outrage, but the Engineer ignored her and no one else in the room seemed awakened to the absurdity of it all.

 Instead, the small pack of workers who surrounded the engineer began stirring.
-Some of them held similar smiles of twisted excitement, but others had come to stare directly at Kanna with the sort of interest and curiosity she had noticed a few times before from the soldiers.
+Some of them held similar smiles of twisted excitement, but others had come to stare directly at Kanna with the sort of interest and curiosity that she had first noticed after crossing the border.

 A foreigner and a giant.
 They were two outsiders facing a crowd that seemed so interconnected that their breaths flowed as a single organism.
 Kanna had already noticed the Middlelanders’ talent for fusing together and acting as one, and that in and of itself made her nervous, but the collective vibration of the cuffs and of the people had a predatory air on top of that.